astroandes/CLARA_RotationOutflows/referee.md

 minor comments:

-Abstract:
+**Abstract:**
-What are the physical arguments for the range of the parameters that you chose ?
-Which kind of galaxies are you thinking of ?
+What are the physical arguments for the range of the parameters that you chose?
+Which kind of galaxies are you thinking of?
 In particular, the rotational velocities seem on the high end of what is observed, or correspond to massive objects, which are usually not strong Lya emitters.